beskay/gas-guide/BASICS.md

 From the Yellowpaper:

-> Note also that C_mem is the memory cost function (the expansion function being the difference between the cost before
-> and after).
-It is a polynomial, with the higher-order coefficient divided and floored, and thus linear up to 704B of memory
-> used, after which it costs substantially more.
+> Note also that C_mem is the memory cost function (the expansion function being the difference between the cost before and after).
+It is a polynomial, with the higher-order coefficient divided and floored, and thus linear up to 704B of memory used, after which it costs substantially more.

-This is also referred to as memory explosion, since the cost of expanding memory is not linear, but quadratic.
+This is also referred to as memory explosion since the cost of expanding memory is not linear but quadratic.

 Run `forge test --mc MemoryTest -vvvv` to see the gas costs and the costs of memory expansion in detail.